jonteal/github-readme/readme.md

 </div>

 ## About Me:
 I am a full stack developer residing in NW Arkansas with my wife and son.
 I currently work in the robotics and automation sales industry, and before that completed a Bachelor's in Marketing with the University of Arkansas Walton College of Business.
+I earned a certificate in full stack web development from the University of Denver, and have been developing my skils in multiple coding languages and relevant tools.

 I have always been and continue to be an avid student of life, motivated and interested in learning anything without hesitation.
 Before beginning my coding journey, I was also performing as a musician and following my passion as a music producer and recording artist.
 I decided I wanted to reclaim more of my time and spend time with family so I opted to pursue another interest I've had for many years - computer science and web development!
 So here we are.
 I'm so excited to have taken the leap because I think of new ways to apply my learnings every single day, and I can't wait to see where I'm at in 1, 2, 3, 5, 10 years and on!
 If you think I could contribute to your team, please reach out to me!